jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 Questions that this documentation answers:

-* What stages does data flow through in Tracardi?
+* What stages does data flow through in ThamesThrive?
-* How does Tracardi route events to the appropriate workflow?
+* How does ThamesThrive route events to the appropriate workflow?
-* What is the role of segmentation in Tracardi?
+* What is the role of segmentation in ThamesThrive?
-* How does Tracardi handle profile merging?
+* How does ThamesThrive handle profile merging?
-* What is event reshaping in Tracardi?
+* What is event reshaping in ThamesThrive?
-* How does Tracardi determine which workflow to use when processing an event?
+* How does ThamesThrive determine which workflow to use when processing an event?
-* How does segmentation in Tracardi differ from traditional market segmentation techniques?
+* How does segmentation in ThamesThrive differ from traditional market segmentation techniques?
-* Can Tracardi be used to send data to multiple external systems simultaneously?
+* Can ThamesThrive be used to send data to multiple external systems simultaneously?
 If so, how?
-* How does Tracardi validate event data?
+* How does ThamesThrive validate event data?
-* What are some examples of tasks that can be performed by actions in Tracardi workflows?
+* What are some examples of tasks that can be performed by actions in ThamesThrive workflows?
-* How does Tracardi segment profiles?
+* How does ThamesThrive segment profiles?
 * How to merge profiles from different channels?